-The quality of reablement services is judged as not as good as it needs to be from an ICS reablement rehabilitation perspective.
+The quality of reablement services is judged not as good as it could be from an ICS reablement rehabilitation perspective.
 The current service is not delivering a rehabilitation model rather it is similar to a homecare service.
-A Trust recent review has shown what outcomes could be achieved if care calls were more enablement and therapy focussed.
+A Trust recent review has shown what outcomes could be achieved if care were more enablement and therapy focussed.